g-saisuryateja/Hand-Cricket-Game-using-CNN-and-Mediapipe/README.md

 97.67 % and Mediapipe’s hand tracking module has a precision of 95.7%

-This Research Work is published in IEEE
+This Research Work is published in IEEE: https://ieeexplore.ieee.org/document/9984411